BRAIN-Lab-AI/Promoting-Clean-Environment-with-Smart-Waste-Identification/README.md

     ```

 ## Acknowledgments
-- **Open-Source Communities:** Thanks to the contributors of PyTorch, Hugging Face, and other libraries for their amazing work.
+- **Open-Source Communities:** Thanks to the contributors of PyTorch, and other libraries for their amazing work.
-- **Individuals:** Special thanks to bla, bla, bla for the amazing team effort, invaluable guidance and support throughout this project.
+- **Individuals:** Special thanks to Ammar Alsafwani, Abdullah Alshammasi, and Jafar Abu Qurayn for the amazing team effort, invaluable guidance and support throughout this project.
-- **Resource Providers:** Gratitude to ABC-organization for providing the computational resources necessary for this project.
+- **Resource Providers:** Gratitude to Google Colab for providing the computational resources necessary for this project.